MicrochipTech/samd21cn_dac_mu/SAMD21_CN_DAC_UARTUserInput/README.md

 1. Open the example project in MPLAB X and program the code to SAM D21 on the Curiosity Nano evaluation board.
 2. In a connected serial terminal, enter an integer ranging from 0 to 1023.
-3. Observe the changes in the frequency of the output waveform in the PicoScope.
+3. Observe the changes of the output voltage in the PicoScope.